 Kayla Fratt (KF) 23:54

-yeah, yeah, that well, and yeah, starting at six months is young.
-And she, she’s, she’s a cool dog to watch search because she’s, she’s very bouncy and has a lot of fun.
+Starting at six months is young.
+And she’s a cool dog to watch search because she’s very bouncy and has a lot of fun.
 But she’s also super efficient.
-And I think she is one of those, those dogs that really proves that you don’t need the dogs that will like, you know, jump run through a burning building for their tennis ball in order to have a successful working dog.
-You did mention one that there are some things that you would or will do differently when you’re looking for your next partner.
+And I think she is one of those dogs that really proves that you don’t need the dogs that will run through a burning building for their tennis ball in order to have a successful working dog.
+You did mention that there are some things that you would or will do differently when you’re looking for your next partner.
 What are some of those differences or things that you’re going to be thinking about for your next dog?